GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The first 90 percent of the code accounts for the first 90 percent of the development time.
-The remaining 10 percent of the code accounts for the other 90 percent of the development time.
+The efficiency of the code decreases with an increase in the number of people working on the program.
+The most efficient programs are written by a single person.

-~ Tom Cargill
+~ Charles Simonyi
 <pre>

 </pre>